AlexanderDzhoganov/Skylines-Sapphire/FREQUENTLY_ASKED_QUESTIONS.md

 **Warning: Component hashes are not globally unique!
 They are to be used only to select between components which _share the same parent_.
 The `name` attribute is still mandatory**

+Note that using the `optional` attribute when specifying a `hash` is recommended as there are a number of things that could go wrong and change the hash of a component before Sapphire can get to it.
+Using `optional` ensures that at least your skin won't fail to load if this happens even with the missing component selector.

 ### 6. Where can I find the vanilla UI sprites?

 There is a dump of all sprites that are in the vanilla game here - http://docs.skylinesmodding.com/en/master/resources/UI-Sprites-1.html